baba

 How are Jewish holidays connected to the Hebrew language?

 Jewish holidays are deeply woven into everyday Hebrew.
 Greetings change by holiday: "Shana Tova" (Happy New Year) for Rosh Hashanah, "Chag Sameach" (Happy Holiday) as a universal greeting, "Shabbat Shalom" every Friday.
-Holiday names themselves teach vocabulary — "Pesach" (Passover) comes from the root for "pass over," "Sukkot" means "booths."
+Holiday names themselves teach vocabulary: "Pesach" (Passover) comes from the root for "pass over," and "Sukkot" means "booths."
 Understanding these connections gives you vocabulary and cultural context simultaneously. baba translates holiday-specific phrases with cultural notes so you understand what you're saying, not just the words.

 How different is Israeli Hebrew from diaspora Hebrew?

-Israeli Hebrew is a living, evolving spoken language — fast, informal, and full of slang.
+Israeli Hebrew is a living, evolving spoken language: fast, informal, and full of slang.
 Diaspora Hebrew (used in synagogues, Jewish schools, and religious study) tends to be more formal and liturgical, with Ashkenazi pronunciation that sounds quite different from Israeli pronunciation.
 For example, Israelis say "Shabbat" with the stress on the last syllable, while Ashkenazi pronunciation says "Shabbos."
 Israeli Hebrew also absorbs words from Arabic, English, and Russian, while diaspora Hebrew stays closer to classical forms.

 Is Hebrew a religious language?

-Hebrew has deep religious roots — it's the language of the Torah, the Talmud, and Jewish prayer.
+Hebrew has deep religious roots: it's the language of the Torah, the Talmud, and Jewish prayer.
 But modern Israeli Hebrew is a fully secular, everyday language used for everything from ordering coffee to writing software documentation.
 The revival of Hebrew as a spoken language in the late 1800s by Eliezer Ben-Yehuda is one of the most remarkable linguistic achievements in history.
 Today, Hebrew is simultaneously a sacred language and the language of Israeli pop music, politics, and technology.

 What cultural phrases should I know beyond basic Hebrew?